aryanmustare/Bridge-Mario/README.md

 # Bridge Mario

-Bridge Mario is an engaging and minimalist browser game where players take on the role of a ninja, aiming to cross platforms by stretching a stick of the right length.
+Bridge Mario is an engaging and minimalist browser game where players take on the role of a mario, aiming to cross platforms by stretching a stick of the right length.
 A perfect stick placement doubles your score, adding an element of strategy and precision.

 ---